tududes/rpc-load-balancer/README.md

 # RPC Load Balancer Setup

-This repository provides tools for setting up a dynamic RPC load balancer using `nginx`.
+This repository provides tools for automated testing and setting up a dynamic RPC load balancer using `nginx`.

 ---